 Read: ch.
 13 (again); the three SEC readings are a main focus

-Topic: Interest rate basics; valuing securities that promise fixed payments.
+Topic: Interest rate basics; valuing securities promising fixed payments.

 Synopsis: In discussing valuation of equities, we were pretty hazy in talking about where the discount rates used in our valuation models come from.
 We are building toward a unified perspective on interest rates and the discount rates used to assess the value of bonds, equities, and all financial instruments.
 We'll have to take account of three main factors: time horizon, risk characteristics, and liquidity.
 For two of these, time horizon and risk, there are sophisticated mathematical models.
 We'll just get a flavor of those.
-As for liquidity, we'll discuss how it remains a very important, but very poorly understood.
-Today we start two lectures on the arithmetic of interest rates and how it is used to value bonds, mortgages, and other securities that promise fixed payments.
+As for liquidity, we'll discuss how this topic remains very important, but very poorly understood.
+Today we start two lectures on the arithmetic of interest rates and how it is used to value bonds, mortgages, and other fixed income securities.

 Key terms: cash flow, coupon bond, coupon rate, current yield, face (par) value, perpetuity (consol), present value, capital gain or loss, annualized interest rate, internal rate of return, real vs. nominal interest rate, yield to maturity